-Further, as there has to be an integrated strategy to create a new climate, so that strategy has to apply to all levels.
-It has become a truism that you can't expect staff to be effective in helping to empower service users, if the staff themselves feel disempowered.
-In just the same way, attempts to give more support and listen better to ground level staff won't work either, unless their managers are also better supported and better heard.
+Further, as there had to be an integrated strategy to create a new climate, so that strategy had to apply to all levels.
+At the time this paper was written, the statement - "you can't expect staff to be effective in helping to empower service users, if the staff themselves feel disempowered" - was already a truism.
+In just the same way, attempts to give more support and listen better to ground level staff wouldn't work either, unless their managers were also better supported and better heard.

-Further yet, as the solution to this problem has to be holistic and extend right across an organisation, so too it has to be addressed beyond organisational boundaries.
-For there are some components of low staff morale that have causes wider than any organisational measures can address, at whatever level.
-For instance, in major conferences, "the blame culture" is now singled out and deplored by the Health Minister.
-But it remains as potent as ever.
-Seemingly uncontrollable, it washes around and permeates the work of everyone involved in care work, at all levels, its effects insidious and devastating.
-It goes beyond appropriate expectations of standards and accountability and surely reflects a need across Society to deny distress and disturbance and to find scapegoats whenever distress and disturbance force themselves on the attention.
-Local or internal measures will therefore achieve little unless this issue is addressed in a pro-active and concerted fashion at a national level and across the board.
+Further yet, as the solution to this problem had to be holistic and extend right across an organisation, so too it had to be addressed beyond organisational boundaries.
+For there were some components of low staff morale which had causes wider than any organisational measures could address, at whatever level.
+For instance, in major conferences, "the blame culture" kept being singled out and deplored by the Health Minister.
+But it remained as potent as ever.
+Seemingly uncontrollable, it washed around and permeated the work of everyone involved in care work, at all levels, its effects insidious and devastating.
+It surely reflected a need across Society to deny distress and disturbance and to find scapegoats whenever distress and disturbance forced themselves on the attention.
+Local or internal measures would therefore achieve little unless this issue was addressed in a pro-active and concerted fashion at a national level and across the board.

-This paper will concentrate on the parts of the Government Paper "Working Together" that cover staff support on the one hand and staff involvement in policy-making and practice monitoring on the other.
-In doing so, we would not wish to imply that improvements in these areas would solve all the problems.
-For instance, better pay is no less crucial to staff morale and retention than the measures we set out here ; we are simply not able to discuss the issue of payment in this paper.
+The paper concentrates on the parts of "Working Together" that covered staff support on the one hand and staff involvement in policy-making and practice monitoring on the other.
+In doing so, we did not wish to imply that improvements in these areas would solve all the problems.
+For instance, remuneration rates are no less crucial to staff morale and retention than the measures we set out here; our decision not to address that or other aspects, did not imply in any way that we discounted them.